ouspg/CompSec/Lab6_Digital_forensics/README.md

 ## Task 1

-TBA: Better opening statement
 Welcome to the imaginary day of digital forensic investigator.
-Task 1 has highly fictional backstory which tries to give meaningful context to tasks.
-Notice that also any task or skill you will be using might or might not be useful in real life, because this lab was not created by real digital forensic police/military official.
+This task has highly fictional backstory which tries to give meaningful context to tasks.
+Notice that also any task or skill you will be using might or might not be useful in real life, because this lab does not equal to any official digital forensic training.
+Also, because this story is purely fictional, any possible connections to the real life events or people are coincidental.

 Story starts here.